Trivadis/WebWinFormsInteraction/README.md

 This demo was made for an article in the Windows Developer magazine which was printed in November 2018.

-The article descripts an approach to migrate a huge legacy pc app to a modern web app step-by-step.
-To release asap the usage of old functionality in the new app is a good option.
+The article describs an approach to migrate a huge legacy pc app to a modern web app step-by-step.
+To release a.s.a.p., the usage of old functionality in the new app might be a good option.
 Usually it's not possible to migrate code from decades within a year.

 In the Demo the web client an the locally installed WinForms app communicate through a SignalR Hub which is also installed on the users computer.